sarthakrajani98/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 Extracts only the measurements on the mean and standard deviation for each measurement.
 Use grep command to get column indexes for variable name contains "mean()" or "std()"
 Uses descriptive activity names to name the activities in the data set Convert activity labels to characters and add a new column as factor
 Appropriately labels the data set with descriptive variable names.
 Give the selected descriptive names to variable columns From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Use pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package
+Use pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package.